Follow These 8 Tips to Maximize Dental Crown Longevity

 1. Brushing and Flossing: A Must for Dental Crown Care

-In addition to brushing, flossing should be done once a day to remove plaque and debris from between the teeth and along the gumline.
+In addition to brushing, flossing should be done daily to remove plaque and debris from between the teeth and along the gumline.
 This is particularly important for dental crown care as plaque buildup can lead to gum disease and compromise the integrity of the crowns.
 Using a gentle back-and-forth motion, slide the floss between each tooth and curve it against the side of the tooth to clean the area where the crown meets the natural tooth.

 While brushing and flossing are the foundation of good oral hygiene, there are additional steps you can take to maintain the health of your dental crowns.